Marketing

 For example, if you’re an IT repair shop and a competitor is outranking you locally for related terms, they will bring more eyes to their site than you.

-This will help you understand what terms you should be competing with in order to drive more leads to your site and will also help direct your strategy insofar as content goes.
+This will help you understand what terms you should be competing for to drive more leads to your site and will also help direct your content strategy.

 4. Understanding Your Current Activities